sy2002/QNICE-FPGA/doc/how-to-release.md

   monitor changes (re-run `monitor/create_documentation.pl`); platforms? (`hw` folder); general programming topics?; getting started topics?; etc.

+* Are there new constraints (e.g. things that are not "fully" working) or did you solve constraints?
+Update `doc/constraints.txt`.

 * Update the documentation and re-run LaTeX for the respective documentations and check-in the PDF versions of those documents.